 Frequently asked questions

 US plans to install an artificial turf field marked for football, soccer and lacrosse games on the footprint of the existing grass football field.
 To widen the field, it will narrow the running track that surrounds the field to three lanes.
-Home crowd stands to accommodate 500 fans will be erected on the east side of the field (back facing Ashley Road) and a pressbox will be built on top of the home crowd stands, estimated to be 25-30 feet tall.
-Visiting crowd stands will be erected for 300 fans on the west side of the field (back facing the new middle school building).
-A scoreboard will be built on the north end of the stadium (facing Brantley Road).
-Not clear where the speakers for the public address system will be located.
-Four permanent light towers will be erected, located on the on the east and west sides of the stadium, flanking the grandstands, each estimated to be approximately 40 feet tall.
-The stadium will be surrounded by a 4-ft high chain link fence.
+New home crowd stands to accommodate 644 fans will be erected on the east side of the field (back facing Ashley Road) and platform space to accomodate a press box will be built on top of the home crowd stands, estimated to be 25-30 feet tall.
+Visiting crowd stands will be erected for 263 fans on the west side of the field (back facing the new middle school building).
+Space to accomodate standing room crowd will surround the field.
+A large, 264 square foot scoreboard will be built on the north end of the stadium (facing Brantley Road).
+Speakers for a public address system will be installed.
+Four permanent light towers 80 feet tall will be erected on the the east and west sides of the stadium, flanking the grandstands.
+The stadium will be surrounded by a chain link fence.
+A new roadway entrance to access the east end home stands will be added off Brantley Road.
+Fabric windscreens with space for graphics such as advertising will wrap around the new grandstands.

-Parking, traffic congestion (including parking and traffic which narrows or blocks emergency routes on Brantley and Claythone).
+Parking and traffic congestion (including parking and traffic which narrows or blocks emergency routes on Brantley and Claythorne).

 Reflected light.